 Summer Stretch meets in the Bridge at the Valley Creek campus at 8am on designated Thursdays.
 Students will get a shirt the first day they participate and should wear that every week.
 The group starts with games and devotions and then heads to service sites in the Twin Cities (Feed My Starving Children, Naomi center, Tubman Alliance women’s shelters, adult day center, Salvation Army downtown, and more).
 Students return to the Valley Creek campus for lunch.
 The cafe is open, and students are welcome to bring their own lunches from home.
 The afternoon activity is different each week.
 Students should be back to the Valley Creek campus by 5pm each week.
 They finish their day with a little debriefing and reminders for the next week.

-Middle School Summer Stretch (SS) - ONLINE REGISTRATION IS CLOSED.
-Summer Stretch event dates are now full.
-Please contact Lindsey Schmidt to see if any individual dates have openings.
+Middle School Summer Stretch (SS) - ONLINE REGISTRATION OPENS APRIL 1.
 Thursday summer service and fun for current 6-8th graders!
 See information below to find dates, info/FAQ.
-The cost is now $20 per date— Valleyfair is $30.
+If you are coming to all 5 dates the cost is $75 for early bird rate if you sign up by June 1, after June 1 the cost is $95.
+Or you can pay per time, cost is $20 per date, Valleyfair is $30.
 Scholarships are available and friends are welcome!
 Questions: Contact Lindsey Schmidt or Stacy Winter.

 Dates and Afternoon Events